icdocsoc/ichack/docs/directory-structure/server/routes.md

-POST /removeInvite --> {teamId: string} removes that entry from team_invites table. "hacker" POST /removeUser/:userId --> Leader can remove a user from a team. "hacker" POST /removeUser --> authenticated hacker can remove themselves from the team. "hacker"
+POST /removeInvite --> {teamId: string} removes that entry from team_invites table. "hacker" POST /removeUser/:userId --> Leader can remove a user from a team. "hacker" POST /removeUser --> authenticated hacker can remove themselves from the team. "hacker" GET /admin/searchTeam --> Returns a list of team names with a partial match to the team name input. "admin" GET /admin/searchTeam/byPerson --> Returns a list of teams along with the associated members' names and status, based on a partial match to the person's name input. "admin"
+GET /admin/getTeamData --> Returns all data for a team, including members and invites, based on the team ID. "admin"

 ## QR (/qr)